 Lack of Posterior Occlusion.-Cases of this character are very rarely met with, and when not complicated with other adverse conditions, such as extensive decay, may usually be corrected by mechanically changing the relations of the superior and inferior incisors so as to bring them into normal occlusion.
 After this has been done the posterior teeth will, in time, of their own accord, usually become sufficiently extruded or elongated to come into contact.
 Should this extrusion fail to occur unaided, means will have to be adopted to bring it about.
 If any of the unoccluding teeth are extensively decayed, the matter of correction will be simplified, for we can then crown them, and in so doing add to their length sufficiently to bring them into contact with their opponents.
-A case involving the several features just alluded to and the means adopted for their remedy is described by Dr. Willis.
-The patient was a young lady sixteen years of age, and when she presented the right superior central incisor was the only one of the superior incisors that occluded with the lower.
+A case involving the several features just alluded to and the means adopted for their remedy was a young lady sixteen years of age, and when she presented the right superior central incisor was the only one of the superior incisors that occluded with the lower.

+Lack of Posterior Occlusion.
+(Willis.)

-Fig. 174 represents Lack of Posterior Occlusion.
-(Willis.) the case before treatment.
+Fig. 174 represents the case before treatment.